 - you have given the distributor exclusive rights to one territory, limited the number of distributors or you require your distributors to meet particular qualifying criteria;

 - you have a market share of over 30%.

 If you do, the restriction must not last more than five years.

-Unless you have a market share of over 30%, your agreement can prevent the distributor from actively selling outside their territory, or to customers who have been allocated to another distributor.
-If you have more than 30 per cent market share, take advice.
+Unless you have a market share of more than 30%, your agreement can prevent the distributor from actively selling outside their territory, or to customers who have been allocated to another distributor.
+If you have more than 30% market share, take advice.
 Competition law will apply.

-However, the agreement cannot restrict passive sales – for example, if a customer approaches the distributor – or if the distributor sells outside the territory through his website.
+However, the agreement cannot restrict passive sales - for example, if a customer approaches the distributor, or if the distributor sells outside the territory through their website.

-You cannot control the prices the distributor charges for your products, as that would breach competition law.
+You cannot control the prices the distributor charges for your products, because that would breach competition law.

 The distributor might negotiate for you to provide them with marketing support or a contribution to their marketing costs.

 Your agreement should spell out what use the distributor is allowed to make of your trade marks and other intellectual property.
-For example, it might prohibit the distributor from altering your product packaging.
+For example, it might ban the distributor from altering your product packaging.